Debating the Greatest Star Wars Video Game of All Time

 Before these games, Star Wars on consoles was a fairly drab affair.
 There was a terrible Game Gear and Master System game, the SNES's "Super" series from JVC and the 32X port of Star Wars Arcade (although Dark Forces was PS1 as well).
 But there seemed to be a lack of fun in those, and at a time when the new movie, The Phantom Menace, was making waves for being rubbish, LucasArts took the best bits of it and made something awesome with Racer.
 As far as racing games go, I'd say it's definitely on par with, if not better than Wipeout.

 Of course the Rogue Squadron series did something that no one else has truly matched in getting the controllers precisely right for the games and giving fans what they wanted.
 Rebel Assault tried it and failed but Rouge Leader on the GameCube specifically made an incredible space arena come to life.
-OK, I know it's not got the lightsabers, but it does have the Millennium Falcon, which probably gives us our first real challenge here.
+Okay, I know it's not got the lightsabers, but it does have the Millennium Falcon, which probably gives us our first real challenge here.
 You are a believer in the Force, and I tend to shoot first.

 I mean, the Millennium Falcon!
 That is the surely the best non-Jedi thing, apart from being one of the Fetts, which no one has truly nailed.